The Limit Shape of a Stochastic Bulgarian Solitaire: Introduction

 \section{Introduction}

 The game of Bulgarian solitaire is played with a deck of $n$ identical cards divided arbitrarily into several piles.
 A move consists of picking one card from each pile and letting these cards form a new pile.
 This move is repeated over and over again.
 If the total number of cards in the deck is a triangular number, i.e., $n=1+2+\ldots+k$ for some $k$, this process has an interesting property: Regardless of the initial configuration, a finite number of moves will lead to the stable configuration where there is one pile of each size from 1 up to $k$, see \cite{Brandt, Vassilev}.
 This property motivated initial interest in Bulgarian solitaire in the early 1980's, and it featured in a 1983 column by Martin Gardner in Scientific American.
 Later research have studied also other aspects of Bulgarian solitaire \cite{AkinDavis1985, Bentz1987, Etienne1991, Griggs1998, Igusa1985}.
-For information about the earlier history of the game (including its name), and a summary of subsequent research, see \cite{Hopkins2011}.
+For information about the earlier history of the game (including its name), and a summary of subsequent research, see \cite{drensky2015bulgarian, Hopkins2011}.

-If $n$ is not a triangular number, a stable configuration does not exist but after at most $O(n)$ rounds the game will enter into a cycle.
+If $n$ is not a triangular number, a stable configuration does not exist but after at most $O(n)$ moves the game will enter into a cycle.
 Moreover, all configurations of the cycle are ``almost triangular'' in the following sense: If $k=\max\{ j:1+2+\ldots+j\leq n \}$, then all the configurations in that cycle can be constructed from the triangular configuration $(k,k-1,\ldots,1)$ by adding at most one card to each pile, and possibly adding one more pile of size 1.
 For exact formulations and more details, see \cite{AkinDavis1985,Bentz1987, Etienne1991, Griggs1998}.
 Obviously, in any configuration the set of pile sizes constitute an integer partition of $n$.
-Thus, as a sweeping statement we can say that the Bulgarian solitaire is drawn towards a triangular shape of the corresponding Young diagram.
+Thus, as a sweeping statement we can say that the Bulgarian solitaire converges to a triangular shape of the corresponding Young diagram.